jon-jacky/Piety/README.md

 what I have already done, to make it easier to work with or just to improve the style.

-There is no roadmap, but the project divides naturally into two parts, corresponding to the user space and the kernel of a conventional operating system.
-The user space of Piety is the programming environment that runs in a Python terminal session hosted on any conventional operating system.
+There is no roadmap, but the project divides naturally into two parts: the *hosted* part and the *bare machine* part.

-All the work I have done so far is in this part.
-The kernel of Piety is the part that replaces the kernel of a conventional operating system, including just enough C or assembler code to start the Python interpreter and connect it to the hardware, and then Python for most of kernel including device drivers and file system.
+The hosted part can run in a Python terminal session on any conventional operating system.
+All the work I have done so far, including the programming environment, is in this part.

+The *bare machine* part corresponds to parts of the boot loader and kernel of a conventional operating system.
+It will include  just enough C or assembler code to start the Python interpreter and connect it to the hardware, and then Python for the device drivers, file system, and network stack.
 I have not even begun this part.
 It would require a more concentrated, sustained effort than I have  been able to make so far.

-It is likely that work in the near future will continue in the user space.
+It is likely that work in the near future will continue in the hosted part.
 I can always add features and improve the convenience of the programming environment.
-I might also add other applications, for example a simple text-only web browser in pure Python.
-I would observe the discipline that any applications must be developed completely within the Piety programming environment.
+I might add other hosted applications, for example a simple text-only web browser in pure Python.

+I will observe the discipline that Piety is *self-hosted*: any new Piety modules must be developed completely within the already-existing Piety programming environment.

 ## Dependencies ##